Nigeria: High cost of living bites hard – DW – 07/15/2024

 "With the way the economy is going, things are really getting tough.
 You're struggling to buy foodstuffs, and you're also trying to stock up on your medication," she told DW.

 "So, for me I can cut down on the inhaler for myself.
-I won't cut it for my child."
+I won't cut it for my child," she said.

 What's causing the crisis?